utelecon/utelecon.github.io/en/oc/index.md

 ### Network Environment and Electronic Devices

-To take online classes, you will need an Internet connection and equipment such as a computer.
+To take classes, you will need an Internet connection and equipment such as a computer.
 The following is an explanation of how you will need to prepare.

 - **Network connection**: There should be no problem with slower connections as long as you can watch videos stably.
 However, pay attention to the communication capacity when taking long online classes.
 More specifically, if you are using a smartphone directly connected to a mobile network (e.g., LTE), please ensure that you do not run out of data.
     - The university provides Wi-Fi on campus.
 <!--    - The University of Tokyo provides support for new students who do not have adequate network connections.
 For more details, please check “[The network environment support for education and research](/mobile/)”. -->
-- **PC**: A smartphone should be sufficient if you just want to watch online classes.
-However, in university, you will often need a computer for many purposes, such as writing reports.
-In online classes, you will also need to do some work or exercises while watching videos.
+- **PC**: You will often need a computer for writing reports, and also when you do some work or exercises while watching videos.
     - A portable laptop is recommended so that you can use it on campus.
     - For specifications, please refer to “[東京大学のBYOD方針](/docs/byod) (The University of Tokyo's BYOD Policy)” (in Japanese).
     <!-- - (For first-year undergraduate students) The College of Arts and Sciences provides guidelines for required PC specifications in “オンライン授業に必要な機器や通学前の準備について(Devices necessary for online classes and preparation for attending college)” (in Japanese). -->